ChalmersPhotonicsLab/QAMpy/README.md

 ## Citing

-If you use QAMpy in your work please cite us as `Jochen Schröder and Mikael Mazur, "QAMPy a dps chain for optical communications"` We will update this with a DOI as soon as possible.
+If you use QAMpy in your work please cite us as `Jochen Schröder and Mikael Mazur, "QAMPy a DSP chain for optical communications, DOI: 10.5281/zenodo.1195720"` We will update this with a DOI as soon as possible.